 The cancer returned in September of 2012 in an aggressive way.
 Two large masses were discovered in her abdomen which turned out later to be her ovaries.
 She had an additional 12 rounds of chemo, the HIPEC procedure again, then 3 follow-up rounds of chemo.

 She was cancer free for her entire senior year, but in August of 2014 the cancer returned for a third time.
-She had a mass removed from her abdomen and she'll start chemo.
-She is still attending TCU this year and participating in all the college activities she can fit into her calendar.
+She had a mass removed from her abdomen and she is currently doing chemo.
+She just finished her freshman year at TCU in Ft.
+Worth, Texas.
+It was a wonderful year with lots of Chi Omega activities, raising awareness and funding for pediatric cancer and participating in all the college activities she could fit into her calendar.